OpenNMT/OpenNMT-py/README.md

 Alternatively to pretokenize earlier in your pipeline, use e.g. the pyonmttok library with `spacer_annotate=True` and `joiner_annotate=False`.
 These procedures will insert '▁' (unicode lower one eight block \u2581) as word boundary markers.
 Also remember to adjust your detokenization post-processing script appropriately.

+Note that the translation input should be in exactly the same form as the training shards.
+This means that you need to *pretokenize your testset* before translating it.

 ##### Using SentencePiece